WordlessMeteor/LoL-Dragon-Change/README.md

 			- Spectate a game
 			- Manage team voice
 			- Manage block list
 				- Custom URF special mode is planted into this feature for manaegement of group members.
-This mode is hidden
+This mode is hidden.
+	- Customized Program 17 is used to **sort out all game type config**.
+It's mainly used to configure the parameters of custom lobby creation request.
+	- Customized Program 18 is used to **sort out all missions**.
+		- You may check the <ins>PBE RP Bonus</ins> mission with this program.
+	- Customized Program 19 is used to **simulate perk configuration and perk page operations in the League Client**.
+		- Currently, this program provides the following functions:
+			- Check all perk information
+			- Check the recommended perk information of different champions, positions and maps
+			- Manage perk pages
+				- Export all pages
+				- Check, edit and export single page
+				- Toggle active page
+				- Sort pages
+				- Delete pages
 	- `清除临时文件.bat` is used to **remove temporary files generated by customized programs**.
-At present it can delete temporary files from customized programs 03, 05, 10 and 11.
+At present it can delete temporary files from customized programs 03, 05, 10, 11, 17 and 19.
 	- `召唤师信息文件格式转换.bat` is used to **rename the format of data files generated by Customized Program 05 into ".txt" or ".json"**.
 		- Renaming a number of data files may results in the slow performance of Explorer, so please think twice to use this program.
 		- Since the scripts of this program contain Chinese characters, **please run `chcp 65001` in Command Prompt** before running this program.